AlexandreBernardini/DevMobileAvancais/api/CARD_COLLECTION_FEATURE.md

 ## Overview

-The POST `/characters` endpoint has been enhanced to automatically add newly created characters to a user's collection when specified.
-The system now supports getting the user ID from the authentication token.
+The POST `/characters` endpoint has been enhanced to automatically add newly created characters to the authenticated user's collection when specified.
+The system uses the user ID from the authentication token for security.

 ## Changes Made

 ### 1. Updated Controller (`controllers/charactersController.js`)

--   Added optional `userId` parameter
 -   Added optional `addToMyCollection` parameter to use authenticated user's ID from token
 -   Added optional `obtainedFrom` parameter (defaults to "Admin")
 -   Implemented transaction-based logic to:
     -   Create the character
-    -   Add it to user's collection if `userId` is provided or `addToMyCollection` is true
+    -   Add it to authenticated user's collection if `addToMyCollection` is true
     -   Handle duplicate cards by incrementing quantity
     -   Update user collection statistics
--   Uses `req.user.id` from JWT token when `addToMyCollection` is true
+-   Uses `req.user.id` from JWT token for security

 ### 2. Updated Validation (`middleware/validation.js`)

--   Added `userId` as optional string field
 -   Added `addToMyCollection` as optional boolean field
 -   Added `obtainedFrom` as optional enum field with values:
     -   "Booster", "Trade", "Reward", "Purchase", "Event", "Starter", "Admin"